AsteroidOS/asteroidsyncservice/doc/02_architecture.md

 }
 ```

-In the SyncServicePlugin::registerTypes function, the plugin exports three types: Watch, Watches and ServiceControl which is exported to QML as `ServiceController` as shown above.
-Once the `ServiceController` is started, the Watches collection of Watch objects may be used to interact with a selected watch.
+In the `SyncServicePlugin::registerTypes` function, the plugin exports three types: `Watch`, `Watches` and `ServiceControl` which is exported to QML as `ServiceController` as shown above.
+Once the `ServiceController` is started, the `Watches` collection of `Watch` objects may be used to interact with a selected watch.

 Consult the details of those classes to read about the signals and properties that are available to a QML application.